 The coastline is dominated by mangroves and swamp, so don’t imagine all this Caribbean coast as secluded beach.
 It would take a lot of time and effort to make this jungle into a beach (that’s assuming you get permission to do that).

 So, back to the habitable areas… There are reasons why everyone touts either the Cayes, Cayo, Corozal, or Placencia—these are the places where it’s possible to live.
-There are some villages that are definitely worth exploring, the farmland in Orange Walk, for example, the coastal towns of Hopkins and Dandriga, and Punta Gorda to the south.
+There are some villages that are definitely worth exploring.
+For example, the farmland in Orange Walk, the coastal towns of Hopkins and Dandriga, and Punta Gorda to the south.
 (And there is Belize City, of course, but, as the Kriol saying goes, yo hang witt di daug yo ketch di fleas, or “if you associate with the wrong crowd, bad things can happen.”)
 But, when it comes to putting down some roots, the popular choices are popular for good reason.

 Let’s look now at a basic road map of Belize.
 It speaks volumes about the lay of the land.
 The dark red lines are the highways—they are the only paved roads in the country outside of cities.
 Everything else is a dirt, rock, or potholed road that takes a long time to drive and takes a toll on your suspension and tires.
 The living can be great out there… but you better be ready to move slowly.
 Take some advice from neighbors on Caye Caulker and remember their motto: “Go slow.”